 - Appendices include handouts and other materials of use to the busy high school classroom teacher.

-An updated curriculum is available free of charge on this web site: www.cias.wisc.edu/curriculum/index.htm.
-If you wish to order a copy of the original curriculum, please order by mail (information below) or call (608) 262-5200.
+The updated curriculum is available free of charge on this web site: www.cias.wisc.edu/curriculum/index.htm.